msize/Partner-Center-Java/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/com.microsoft.store/partnercenter.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22com.microsoft.store%22%20AND%20a:%22partnercenter%22) [![GitHub issues](https://img.shields.io/github/issues/Microsoft/Partner-Center-Java.svg)](https://github.com/Microsoft/Partner-Center-Java/issues/) [![GitHub pull-requests](https://img.shields.io/github/issues-pr/Microsoft/Partner-Center-Java.svg)](https://gitHub.com/Microsoft/Partner-Center-Java/pull/)

 The Partner Center Java SDK provides an SDK to interact with Microsoft's Partner Center service.
 This enables the partners to perform the Partner Center operations programmatically.
-The Java SDK is the latest addition to existing portfolio of REST APIs and the .NET SDK.
-This is currently tested and supports Java version 7 or later.
+The Java SDK supports Java version 8 or later.
+It is an open source project maintained by the partner community.
+Since this module is maintained by the partner community, it is not officially supported by Microsoft.
+You can [get help from the community](https://stackoverflow.com/questions/tagged/partner+center) or open an [issue](https://github.com/microsoft/partner-center-java/issues) on GitHub if you encounter an issue.

 ## Consuming the SDK